 Advisory Board members typically come from diverse backgrounds or industries.
-The knowledge and experience each board member brings into the conversation adds value, as they provide insight into areas the company may lack.
+The knowledge and experience each board member bring into the conversation adds value, as they provide insight into areas the company may lack.
 Advisory Board members can help fill gaps in the knowledge and experience of ownership.
 If owners are strong in sales but weak in operations, a board member with a strong operations background can share that expertise.
-Family businesses can tap into experience in mergers and acquisitions, human resources, supply chain, international business and other areas.
+Family businesses can tap into experience in mergers and acquisitions, human resources, supply chain, international business, and other areas.
 This expertise may be financially out of reach on a full-time basis.

 STRATEGIC IDEA GENERATION

 Advisory Board members are not focused on the day-to-day operations of the business, allowing them to provide perspective and creative solutions to the company.
 They can and should bring a strong strategic perspective to the owners.
-In most businesses there are plenty of people already working in the business, and very few working on the business.
+In most businesses, there are plenty of people already working in the business, and very few working on the business.
 A good advisory board looks to the future, forcing ownership and management to consider the challenges and opportunities ahead.
 Further, board members are not legally liable for the company’s operations, which provides the freedom to think outside the box.

 DIVERSE BUSINESS EXPERIENCE

 An effective Advisory Board can provide a sounding board for family business owners including; How to buy other companies, mergers, financing, launching new products, or entering new markets.
 Board members can also advise on trickier issues, such as ownership structure and succession, and they should be willing to challenge the CEO.
-In addition to the experience, expertise and idea generation gained from an Advisory Board, their members typically provide deep networks that can be leveraged to support additional guidance or business needs.
+In addition to the experience, expertise, and idea generation gained from an Advisory Board, their members typically provide deep networks that can be leveraged to support additional guidance or business needs.
 The network effect has the ability to add significant value to the business and its owners, which is especially meaningful when a company is considering entering a new market or launching a new product.

-Business owners surrounded by relatives, long-time friends and employees can easily develop a myopic view of the business and the outside world.
+Business owners surrounded by relatives, long-time friends, and employees can easily develop a myopic view of the business and the outside world.
 A good advisory board puts new points of view in front of ownership and challenges the sacred cows and tribal knowledge that can stymie progress.
-Advisory board members are not highly compensated so they have the ability to give ownership the brutal facts.
+Advisory Board members are not highly compensated so they have the ability to give ownership the brutal facts.

 WHAT ISSUES DOES A FAMILY BUSINESS ADVISORY BOARD ADDRESS?

-A family business may elect to establish an Advisory Board for a number of strategic, familial, emotional and psychological reasons.
+A family business may elect to establish an Advisory Board for a number of strategic, familial, emotional, and psychological reasons.
 Advisory boards aren't effective with complex conflictual family issues and are more effective to advise on business matters.
-The most common issues and reasons that lead companies to set up an advisory board include:
+The most common issues and reasons that lead companies to set up an Advisory Board include:

 Solving complicated financial issues for the business